LassoSoft/LassoGuide/lasso_guide_source/operations/network-requests.rst

    .. method:: CURL_NETRC_IGNORED()

-      The library will ignore the :file:`~/.netrc` file and use only the information in the URL.
+      Curl will ignore the :file:`~/.netrc` file and use only the information in the URL.

    .. method:: CURL_NETRC_REQUIRED()

-      The use of your :file:`~/.netrc` file is required, and the library should ignore the information in the URL.
+      The use of your :file:`~/.netrc` file is required, and curl should ignore the information in the URL.

 .. method:: CURLOPT_NETRC_FILE()

    Used with `curl->set`.
 Set to a string containing the full path name to the file you want libcurl to use as the :file:`.netrc` file.
-If this option is omitted and `CURLOPT_NETRC` is set to use a :file:`.netrc` file then curl will attempt to find a :file:`.netrc` file in the current user's home directory.
+If this option is omitted and `CURLOPT_NETRC()` is set to use a :file:`.netrc` file then curl will attempt to find a :file:`.netrc` file in the current user's home directory.